2017 Green Bay Packers season: Week 5: at Dallas Cowboys

 In a rematch of the Divisional playoff game from the previous season, the Cowboys took an early 21–6 lead over the Packers, before the Packers rallied to pull themselves within six points at the end of the third quarter.
 In the fourth quarter, the lead changed hands four times, with the Packers getting the last push.
 With just over a minute left, Aaron Rodgers led a drive that was capped off by a 12-yard touchdown pass to Davante Adams with eleven seconds left in the game, giving the Packers their third win in a row.
 Rookie running back Aaron Jones also had his first 100-yard game of his NFL game, as well as the first for any running back on the Packers for the season.

 Week 6: at Minnesota Vikings

 The Packers lost Aaron Rodgers to a shoulder injury early in the game after he took a big hit from Minnesota linebacker Anthony Barr.
 It was later revealed that he suffered a broken right collarbone and the injury could end his 2017 season.
 Brett Hundley threw one touchdown, but also threw three costly interceptions, in relief of Rodgers as the Packers took a 23–10 loss.
-After the game, Mike McCarthy announced that due to Rodgers' injury, Hundley will be given the starting quarterback position "indefinitely."
+After the game, Mike McCarthy announced that due to Rodgers' injury, Hundley would be given the starting quarterback position "indefinitely."